xivintheshell/xivintheshell/README.md

 # Black Mage in the Shell

-FFXIV black mage job emulator & rotation planner.
+FFXIV black mage job simulator & rotation planner.

 It's up there but still heavily work in progress so expect to encounter bugs or get confused: [https://miyehn.me/ffxiv-blm-rotation](https://miyehn.me/ffxiv-blm-rotation)